-However, especially in the early stages, the increasing productivity related to the use of new CC tools may be claimed as well-established evidence, as these may amplify the exploration and speed of the processes.
-Moreover, these may bring higher levels of confidence to the users by permitting them to revise and reformulate earlier developments without disabling further ones.
+Yet, especially in early stages, the increasing productivity related to the use of new CC tools may be claimed as well-established evidence, once these may amplify the exploration and velocity of the processes.
+Moreover, these may bring higher levels of confidence on the user, by permitting to revise and reformulate earlier developments without disabling further ones.

-Also, the interviewees agreed that exploring new tools may expand creative possibilities, leading to new solutions.
+Also, the respondents agreed that exploring new tools may expand creative possibilities, leading to new solutions.
 For instance, exploring both analogical and computational tools is recommended.

-When questioning the role of CC tools in the creative process, the interviewees demonstrated their interest in cocreative tools and referred to their value for searching for unexpected solutions.
-Some divergence surfaced regarding fully-automatic tools due to the fear of human replacement.
+When questioning the role of CC tools in the creative process, the respondents showed their interest in co-creative tools and referred to their value for searching for unexpected solutions.
+Some divergence surfaced regarding fully-automatic tools, once many fear human replacement.
 Others think it may be a natural way for humans to move their efforts forward to unexplored creative tasks.

-In sum and paraphrasing one of the interviewees, all professions, processes of thinking and execution change and evolve in accordance with the evolution of their tools.
+In sum and paraphrasing a respondent, all professions, processes of thinking and execution evolve and mutate in accordance with the evolution of their tools.
 Furthermore, personal background and experiences may have a strong impact on the employment of creativity, namely, due to social and cultural reasons.